 The Chicago School of Professional Psychology has authorized Parchment to provide transcript orders via the Credentials eRoboMail™ service.
 The official transcript documents produced by Parchment are official documents and contain all pertinent course information as recorded by The Chicago School of Professional Psychology.
 Students and alumni have the ability to use a secure, web-based system to order official transcripts 24 hours per day, 7 days per week from anywhere in the world.
 Students and alumni may order official transcripts using a major credit card and track the status of their orders online.
 Transcript requests are processed within 5 to 7 business days from the date of order if the student account is clear of holds.

-California Graduate Institute (CGI) and Santa Barbara Graduate Institute (SBGI) transcript requests may be processed within 7 to 10 business days from the date of order if the student account is clear of holds.
+California Graduate Institute (CGI), Santa Barbara Graduate Institute (SBGI) and Dallas Nursing Institute (DNI) transcript requests may be processed within 7 to 10 business days from the date of order if the student account is clear of holds.
 Expedited ordering is not available to individuals formerly enrolled at CGI or SBGI.

 Please note students are responsible for keeping current with TCSPP their mailing address, telephone number, and email address.
 For current students, to update contact information, click on My Contact Information under My Records on myChicagoSchool.
 For former students, please email your updated contact information to firstname.lastname@example.org.